-The Department, in consultation with the University of Maryland Center for Environmental Science, conducted an oyster stock assessment and developed biological reference points based on the biological characteristics of the oyster population and other factors affecting the population.
-The results of the oyster stock assessment provide a basis for the Department to work with stakeholders to determine management approaches (Maryland Department of Natural Resources, 2018).
+In 2018, the department, in consultation with the University of Maryland Center for Environmental Science, conducted the first Maryland oyster stock assessment and developed biological reference points based on the biological characteristics of the oyster population and other factors affecting the population.
+In the final year of the stock assessment which was the 2017-2018 season, overfishing was occurring in 19 of the 36 areas assessed.
+However, the oyster population was not classified as overfished or depleted (section 4.1).
+The results of the oyster stock assessment provide a basis for the department to work with stakeholders to determine management approaches (Maryland Department of Natural Resources, 2018).

 The oyster stock assessment included data from 1999 through 2017 for each National Oceanic and Atmospheric Administration (NOAA) code harvest reporting region within Maryland's Chesapeake Bay.
-The time frame of 1999 to 2017 was used in the assessment due to consistent data reporting methods since 1999 and not due to any biological or environmental factors.
+The time frame of 1999 to 2017 was used in the assessment because of consistent data reporting methods since 1999 and not due to any biological or environmental factors.
 Maryland-wide, the estimated abundance of market oysters varied between approximately 200 and 600 million individuals over the assessment period (Figure 8).
-Estimated market abundance was highest in 1999, the initial year of the time series, decreased to about 200 million individuals by 2002, and remained close to that level until 2010.
+Estimated market abundance was highest in 1999, the initial year of the time series, decreased to about 200 million individuals by 2002 and remained close to that level until 2010.
 After 2010, estimated market abundance increased through 2014 to more than 450 million and declined to about 300 million thereafter.
 In 1999, estimated market abundance was highest in the Choptank River and Eastern Bay regions.
 After 2006, estimated abundance was highest in the Choptank River and Tangier Sound regions.
 By 2017, estimated market abundance in all Maryland regions was higher than it was during 2002-2007, but lower than in 1999.
 This pattern of increase toward 1999 levels of abundance differed among regions, with some regions showing little to no increase and others showing substantial increases in market oyster abundance since 2002.

 Determining mortality estimates is a critical component of assessing the status of the oyster stock.
 Natural mortality was generally higher and more variable in the beginning of the time series (1999 to 2002) than in more recent years, which corresponds with greater disease intensity.
-Despite similar temporal patterns, the year in which natural mortality began to be lower and less variable varied among the regions of Maryland's Chesapeake Bay.
+Despite similar temporal patterns, the year in which natural mortality was lower and less variable varied among the regions of Maryland's Chesapeake Bay.
 For example, in most of the Tangier Sound region, natural mortality became lower and less variable later than in the Choptank region.
-In general, average natural mortality was lower in both the northern part Maryland's Chesapeake Bay and farther upstream in the tributaries.
+In general, average natural mortality was lower in both the northern part of Maryland's Chesapeake Bay and farther upstream in the tributaries.

-The harvest fraction for each NOAA code is calculated as the percentage of market-size oysters (greater than or equal to 3 inches) removed from the population by commercial harvest.
+The harvest fraction for each NOAA code is calculated as a percentage of market-size oysters (greater than or equal to 3 inches) removed from the population by commercial harvest.
 This varied over time and among NOAA codes, ranging from zero to approximately 80 percent per year.
 Harvest fraction often tracked abundance in the NOAA codes so that when abundance was increasing over time and there were no large sanctuaries, the percentage of oysters harvested generally increased over the same time period.
 On average, the harvest fraction was highest in the Tangier Sound region and neighboring NOAA codes.
 In NOAA codes with no trend or a declining trend in abundance, harvest fraction tended to be low, but showed some variability.